Education is the most powerful tool we can use to change the world! (Nelson Mandela)

 Through our PSHE curriculum we aim to enable pupils to develop the knowledge, skills, and attributes they need to keep themselves safe, mentally & physically healthy and prepared for life as happy and responsible global citizens.

-Our curriculum is built on the guidance from Brighton & Hove Agreed Syllabus but is adapted so we can respond to and meet the needs of our pupils.
+Our curriculum is built on the guidance from Brighton & Hove Agreed Syllabus, using the Jigsaw Scheme of Work.
+The curriculum but is adapted so we can respond to and meet the needs of our pupils.
 We aim to nurture the emotional health of our pupils whilst also involving children in school citizenship.

 Our Overview can be found here.

-At Coombe Road we use a comprehensive scheme of work based on the Brighton and Hove Agreed Syllabus.
+At Coombe Road we use a comprehensive scheme of work (Discovery RE) which links with the Brighton and Hove Agreed Syllabus.
 This gives our children opportunities to:

 - develop their knowledge and understanding of the nature of religious beliefs and practices and the importance of these in the lives of believers